 To what extent is there a requirement on public bodies in your jurisdiction to disclose environmental information to parties that request it?

-The federal Freedom of Information Act, and equivalent public records laws in every state, require government entities to disclose environmental information.
+The federal Freedom of Information Act, and equivalent public records laws in every state, grant anyone, including U.S. citizens, foreign nationals, businesses and organizations, the ability to file a request for information in the possession of the federal government or its agencies.
 There are limited exceptions for certain confidential business information and other categories.

 Have there been any significant updates in environmental law in your jurisdiction in the past three years?
 Are there any material proposals for significant updates or reforms in the near future?